developersflex/react-native-interview-task/README.md

 Use Postman or any API tool of you choice to explore the API before starting to use it.

 ## Deliverables
+You must follow the Figma design and need to add the functionality of:
+a) Search the products using the search bar
+b) Filter the products based on brand and category by clicking the filter button

+**Create a folder inside the repository and include finished screenshots of the app.**
 **Please make sure to update the readme with**:

 - How to run your app with all the necessary details